-Effort required to take the catch was 758,029 potlifts, a decrease of 10% from 2018 (840,572 potlifts).
-Since 2009 (2,049,961 potlifts), effort has generally declined in the fishery.
+Effort required to take the 1,275.5 t catch was 775,014 potlifts, an increase of 2% from 2019 (758,029 potlifts).
+Since 2009 (2,049,961 potlifts), effort has generally declined in the fishery, with the 2020 estimate being the second lowest on record.

 Catch per unit effort (CPUE) of legal-sized lobsters (kg/potlift) is the primary biological performance indicator for the fishery.
-In 2019, the CPUE was 1.59 kg/potlift, reflecting a 65% increase over the last three seasons and the highest catch rate since 2005.
-Current estimates are above the long-term average for the fishery (1.05 kg/potlift) and the Trigger Reference Point (TrRP) of 0.60 kg/potlift.
+In 2020, the CPUE was 1.64 kg/potlift, reflecting a 71% increase over the last four seasons and the highest catch rate since 2004.
+Current estimates are above the long-term average (1.06 kg/potlift) and the Trigger Reference Point (TrRP) (0.60 kg/potlift) for the fishery.

 The secondary biological performance indicator is the pre-recruit index (PRI; no. of undersized lobsters/potlift).
-In 2019, the PRI was 1.76 undersized/potlift, reflecting an increase of 138% from 2015 (0.74 undersized/potlift) and the highest since 2002.
-The PRI in 2019 is above the TrRP of 1.32 undersized/potlift.
+In 2020, the PRI was 1.58 undersized/potlift, reflecting an 11% decrease from 2019 (1.76 undersized/potlift), but remaining above the TrRP of 1.32 undersized/potlift.
 In the SZRLF, the time taken for pre-recruits to enter the fishable biomass is estimated to be approximately one year.

-Model outputs indicate considerable increases in legal-size biomass over the last three seasons.
-In 2019, the estimate was 4,182 t, the highest since 2005.
-This equates to an exploitation rate of 30%, the lowest on record for the fishery.
-Despite recent increases, egg production on the fishery remains low with 2019 estimates equating to 12% of unfished levels.
+Model outputs indicate considerable increases in legal-size biomass over the last four seasons.
+In 2020, the estimate was 4,120 t, the highest since 2005.
+This equates to an exploitation rate of 32%, one of the lowest on record for the fishery.
+Egg production of the fishery remains low with 2020 estimates equating to 13% of unfished levels, but with increases in recent seasons.

 The stock status classification for the SZRLF is defined in the Management Plan for the fishery (PIRSA 2020).
-In 2019, the CPUE of 1.59 kg/potlift was above the TrRP of 0.60 kg/potlift.
+In 2020, the CPUE of 1.64 kg/potlift was above the TrRP of 0.60 kg/potlift.
 As a result, the SZRLF stock is classified as "sustainable".
-This means that the current fishing mortality is being adequately controlled to avoid the stock becoming recruitment impaired.
+This means that the current level of fishing mortality is being adequately controlled to avoid the stock becoming recruitment impaired.